Testing ground for evolution

 The most renowned inhabitant of the lake though is an endemic subspecies of jellyfish Mastigias cf. papua nakamurai named after Palauan president Kuniwo Nakamura.

 This jellyfish can become quite abundant in the small lake.
-It reaches 15 cm diameter, is somewhat asymmetrical, avoids the shadow.
+It reaches 15 cm diameter, is somewhat asymmetrical, avoids shadow.

 Goby Lake is included in tourist routes although it is less popular than Jellyfish Lake.